azf20/supersocks/README.md

 - Base sock with ability to add flexible designs

 TODO:
-- Robustness
+- Robustness - DONE
 - More designs!
 Maybe make the socks look nicer? - DONE
 - Move to 1155 - DONE
-- Clean "studio" page
+- Clean "studio" page - FIRSTPASS
 - Explore page - DONE
 - Profile page - DONE
 - Give "creators" a share of the minting proceeds for socks they create - DONE